Illinois-Relativity-Group/abid_bot/abid_bot_v2.9/bin/plotting_tool/README.txt

 print_density_test is used to check the density along z axis and decide where to put the box.

 5th Oct., 2020

+Python Plotter:
+Use bsq2r_plot_python.sh to call python plotter.
+Remember to set the M_ADM in bin/plot_bsq2r.py This version of data generater seems to use the old data format, so let oldversion=1.

+1st May., 2021